yui-mhcp/detection/README.md

 Models must be unzipped in the `pretrained_models/` directory !

-**Important Note** : the official pretrained model is available as a `yolov2.weights` file.
+**Important Note** : the official YOLOv2 pretrained model is available as a `yolov2.weights` file.
 You can find how to create a `YOLO` pretrained model based on these weights in the `detection` notebook.

-You can download `pretrained backend` at [this link](https://drive.google.com/drive/folders/1lv0s8IAg1AWiiGq7o3H13TJnjp0K9Nh8?usp=sharing).
+`pretrained backend` for YOLO can be downloaded at [this link](https://drive.google.com/drive/folders/1lv0s8IAg1AWiiGq7o3H13TJnjp0K9Nh8?usp=sharing).

+The pretrained version of EAST can be downloaded [from this project](https://github.com/SakuraRiven/EAST).
+It should be set in `pretrained_models/pretrained_weights/east_vgg16.pth` (`torch` is required to transfer the weights : `pip install torch`).

 ## Installation and usage